 Our guests are referred to us from the Booth Centre, where they go during the day to get help and support in finding accommodation and employment.
 They are assessed to ensure that they are at low risk of drug, alcohol and mental health problems.

 Anyone over the age of 18 of any faith or none, can volunteer at the shelter.
 No previous experience of working with homeless people is needed – just the ability to give our guests a warm welcome.

 Younger people can support the Night Shelter by collecting donations or fundraising.

 Where is the shelter held?

 The shelter is held at a different church on each night of the week.
-For the pilot project, the venues were:
+During winter 2016/17 project, the venues were:

 - Wednesday – St Clement, Ordsall